Loading...

 Pair with Protein

-Add a serving of grilled chicken or turkey to your meal.
-The protein can help slow the absorption of carbohydrates from the soup, reducing the spike in glucose levels.
+Add a serving of lean protein, such as grilled chicken or turkey, to your meal to help slow down the absorption of carbohydrates.

 Include Healthy Fats